dpzrz/SYS-265/lab02.md

  Now we can join our domain, double check you have all the necessary packages installed.
 Join the domain using the `realm join name.local`.
 You'll be prompted with a login, use your -adm account.
 You can now login via adm@diego.local.

 ## Docker Set-up

+Its always good practice to update already installed packages, this can be done on Unbuntu by using the `sudo apt update`.

+Were then gonna install a pre-req package that allows us to `apt` packages over HTTPS.

+`sudo apt install apt-transport-https ca-certificates curl software-properties-common`

+We then need to obtain the GPG key so we can use the offical Docker repo.

+`curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -`

+Once we have the GPG key added we need to add the Docker repository to our `apt` sources.

+`sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu focal stable"`

+Finally Docker can be installed

 ### Commands & Notes